Madura: Bull racing

-Music and theatre
+Music and theater

-Several forms of music and theatre are popular on Madura, particularly among lower-class people for whom they provide an inexpensive form of entertainment and community-building.
-The topeng theatre, which involves masked performances of classic stories such as the Ramayana and Mahabharata, is the Madurese performance art best known outside the island, due to its role as a representative Madurese art form at exhibitions of regional cultures from all over Indonesia.
+Several forms of music and theater are popular on Madura, particularly among lower-class people for whom they provide an inexpensive form of entertainment and community-building.
+The topeng theater, which involves masked performances of classic stories such as the Ramayana and Mahabharata, is the Madurese performance art best known outside the island, due to its role as a representative Madurese art form at exhibitions of regional cultures from all over Indonesia.
 However, performances of it are rare on Madura and are generally restricted to entertainment at large official functions.
-The less formal loddrok theatre, where performers do not wear masks and perform a wider range of themes, is more popular on the island.
+The less formal loddrok theater, where performers do not wear masks and perform a wider range of themes, is more popular on the island.

 The gamelan orchestra, best known as a classical Javanese instrument, is also played on Madura, where several of the former royal courts, such as at Bangkalan and Sumenep, possess elaborate gamelans.
 Tongtong music, more exclusive to Madura, is played on several wooden or bamboo drums, and often accompanies bull-racing competitions.